jaysoo/nx-react-book/manuscript/chapter3.md

 export default BooksFeature;
 ```

+By leveraging the dependency graph, Nx is not only able to understand how the workspace projects relate to each other, but combining this with the Git history, Nx is able to determine which projects got affected by a given changeset.

-We can ask Nx to show us how this change *affects* the projects within our workspace.
+We can ask Nx to show us how this change *affects* the projects within our workspace using the so-called "affected command".

 ```bash
 nx affected:dep-graph